Beyond expected values: Making environmental decisions using value of information analysis when measurement outcome matters: Materials and methods

 The fourth and final metric that we introduce quantifies the risk that the measurement will yield low value for decision-making.
 For this metric, a threshold value of VSI is chosen (ideally by the decision-maker) at or below which the value of the measurement is considered ``too low''.
 This threshold value of VSI is denoted as $\delta$ and reflects the decision-maker's risk aversion to low-value measurement outcomes.
 The risk of low value of sample information, denoted as \(\text{rVSI}_\delta\), is defined as the probability across all measurement outcomes $x$ that VSI$_x \leq \delta$:

 Here, \(\delta\) can be interpreted as a measure of the decision-maker's level of risk tolerance, because it defines the minimum value of the measurement above which they are willing to accept.
-The threshold value $\delta$ must be non-negative: for example, if it is set to zero, then rVSI$_0$ is the probability (i.e.\ risk) that the measurement has no value because its outcome did not change the management action chosen by the decision-maker.
-It is important to note here that, if an obtained measurement outcome suggests that (1) the originally proposed management action is still the best and (2) this best action is expected to have an even greater positive effect on the system than previously thought, the value of the measurement for decision-making is still zero because it did not change the decision-maker's action.

-Positive values of $\delta$ may also be considered; for example, \(\text{rVSI}_{10} = 0.15\) indicates that the decision-maker desires that the measurement's expected value should exceed ten, and the risk that this desire is not achieved is 15\%.
+For example, \(\text{rVSI}_{10} = 0.15\) indicates that the decision-maker desires that the measurement's expected value should exceed ten, and the risk that this desire is not achieved is 15\%.
 To obtain rVSI$_{10}$, we would first identify all measurement outcomes $x$ that yield VSI$_x \leq 10$, and calculate the probabilities $p(x)$ of each of these outcomes.
 Adding together these probabilities $p(x)$ would yield rVSI$_{10}$.
 If the decision-maker considers this risk to be acceptable, they may wish to proceed with the proposed measurement prior to choosing a management action.

+The threshold value $\delta$ must be non-negative.
+If it is set to zero, then rVSI$_0$ is the probability (i.e.\ risk) that the measurement has no value because its outcome did not change the management action chosen by the decision-maker.
+If an obtained measurement outcome suggests that (1) the originally proposed management action is still the best and (2) this best action is expected to have an even greater positive effect on the system than previously thought, the value of the measurement for decision-making is still zero because it did not change the decision-maker's action.